shahanakattil/ai-in-a-day/setup/02-setup-workspace.md

     ![Allow access to all pipelined](../02-aml-mlops/media/pipeline_permissions.png)

-## Task 2 - Configure the Lab VM as an Azure DevOps Build Agent

-1. Create a new Personal Access Token (PAT) that will be used by the build agent for authentication/authorization:
+12. Create a new Personal Access Token (PAT) that will be used by the build agent for authentication/authorization:

     ![Create new Personal Access Token](./media/02-setup-create-pat.png)